-The boundary line between the two Republics shall commence In the Gulf of Mexico, three leagues from land, opposite the mouth of the Rio Grande, otherwise called the Rio Bravo del Norte, or opposite the mouth of its deepest branch, if it should have more than one branch emptying directly into the sea; thence up the middle of that river, following the deepest channe1, where it has more than one, to the point where It strikes the southern boundary of New Mexico, which runs north of the town called Paso, to its western termination; thence northward along the western line of New Mexico, until it intersects the first branch of the River Gila; or if it should not intersect any branch of that river, then to the point on the said line nearest to such branch, and thence in a direct line to the same, thence down the middle of the said branch and of the said river, until it empties into the Rio Colorado; thence across the Rio Colorado, following the division line between Upper and Lower California, to the Pacific Ocean.
+The boundary line between the two Republics shall commence in the Gulf of Mexico, three leagues from land, opposite the mouth of the Rlo Grande, otherwise called the Rlo Bravo del Norte, or opposite the mouth of its deepest branch, if it sheuld have more than one branch emptying directly into the sea; thence up the middle of that river, following the deepest channel, where it has more than one, to the point where it strikes the southern Loundary of New Mexico, which runs north of the town celled Paso, to its western termination; thence northward slong the western line of New Mexico, until it intersects the first branch of the River Gila; or if it should not intersect any branch of that river, then to the point on the said line nearest to such branch, and thence in a direct line to the same, thence down the middle of the said branch and of the said river, until it empties into tho Rio Colorado; thence across the Rio Colorado, following the division line between Upper and Lower California, to the Pacific Ocean.

-The southern and western limits of New Mexico, mentioned in this article, are those hald down in the map entitled "Mapof the United Mexican States, as or ganized and defined by various acts of the Congress of said Republic and constructed according to the best authorities.
+The souther indice actions in the Pacific Ocean.
+The division in the action in the second of the southern and western limits of New Mexico, mentioned in this article, are those laid down in the map entitled "Mapof the United Mexican States, as organized and defined by various acts of the Congress of said Republic and constructed according to the best authorities.
 Revised edition.
-Published at New York in 1847, by J. Disturnell."
+Fublished at New York in 1847, by J. Disturnell."

 Of which map a copy is added to this treaty, bearing the signatures and seals of the undersigned Plenipotentaries.
-And in order to preclude all difficulty in tracing upon the ground the limit separating Upper from Lower California, it is agreed that the said limits shall consist of a straight line, drawn from the middle of the Rio Gila, where it unites with the Colorado, to a point on the coast of the Pacific Ocean-distant one marine league due south of the southernmost point of the port of San Diego, according to the plan of said port, made in the year 1782, by Don Juan Pantojer, second sailing master of the Spanish fleet, and published at Madrid in the year 1802, in the Atlas to the voyage of the schooner Sutil and Mexicana, of which plan a copy is hereunto added, signed and sealed by the respective Plenipotentiaries.
+And in order to preclade all difficulty in tracing upon the ground the limit separating Upper from Lower California, it is agreed that the said limits shall consist of a straight line, drawn from the middle of the Rio Gila, where it unites with the Coloredo, to a point on the coast of the Pacific Ocean-distant one marine leagne due south of the southernmost point of the part of San Diego, according to the plan of said port, made in the year 1782, by Don Juan Pantojer, second sailing master of the Spanish fleet, and published at Madrid in the year 1802, in the Atlas to the voyage of the schooner Smill and Mexicana, of which plan a copy is hereunto added, signed and sealed by the respective Plenipotentaries.